 By law, this notice must include an explanation of any new events that materially affect the Plan's liabilities or assets.
 These events could affect the Plan's financial health or its ability to meet its obligations.

-For the plan year beginning on January 1, 2025 and ending on December 31, 2025, there are no events that are expected to have such an effect.
+For the plan year beginning on January 1, 2025 and ending on December 31, 2025, the following events have such an effect: